 The Monroeville Public Library is concerned with the safety and well being of children in the library, particularly those who are at risk because of their vulnerability.
 A "vulnerable" child is defined as one who is unable to care for his or her physical and psychological needs or is too young to be safe alone inside and outside the facility.
-Although this may include older children, it applies to all children seven years of age or younger.
+To be unattended, a child must be 14 years of age or a freshman in high school.

 Statement of Policy:

-The accompanying adult is responsible for the vulnerable child while in the library.An accompanying adult may not leave a vulnerable child unattended in the Children's Library.An accompanying adult may not leave a vulnerable child in the temporary care of another young child who is twelve years old or younger.The library cannot be responsible for the safety or well being of any patron beyond the extent reasonably expected of a public facility.The library staff cannot be responsible for any child who is left unattended.The library staff cannot be responsible for preventing children from leaving with an adult who is not the proper chaperone.
+The accompanying adult is responsible for the vulnerable child while in the library.An accompanying adult may not leave a vulnerable child unattended in the Children's Library.An accompanying adult may not leave a vulnerable child in the temporary care of another young child who is fourteen years old or younger.The library cannot be responsible for the safety or well being of any patron beyond the extent reasonably expected of a public facility.The library staff cannot be responsible for any child who is left unattended.The library staff cannot be responsible for preventing children from leaving with an adult who is not the proper chaperone.
 Children attending library programs are, for the duration of the program only, considered to be supervised by library staff and thus are not unattended.The library will deal with children left at closing who are too young to go home alone safely by calling the police if the parent or guardian cannot be located and by remaining with that child until the police arrive.